What is business process automation? Benefits and uses

 Prioritize tasks for automation

-Prioritize what you automate to deliver the most value while disrupting the least.
+Prioritize what you automate to deliver the most value while disrupting operations the least.
 Evaluate each process against these criteria:

-- Frequency: Regular tasks affect your business more than occasional ones
+- Frequency: regular tasks affect your business more than occasional ones

-- Resource demand: Labour-intensive tasks free up the most staff time
+- Resource demand: labour-intensive tasks free up the most staff time

 How to automate your workflows for better efficiency